Therapy for Sexual Assault

-If you are a survivor of sexual assault or sexual abuse, know that you are far from alone.
+If you are a survivor of sexual assault, you are not alone.

 While the recovery process will look different for each individual, there are effective treatment services which are responsive to the range of needs that survivors of sexual assault may have along their healing journey.